scavasoft/aws-cdk-dynamodb-to-elasticsearch-stream/README.md

 # Stream DynamoDB to ElasticSearch

-AWS CDK based construct that enables you to easily stream data from a DynamoDB table to an ElasticSearch domain.
+AWS CDK based construct that enables you to easily stream data from a DynamoDB table to an ElasticSearch index.

+#### Installation

+    npm install scavasoft/aws-cdk-dynamodb-to-elasticsearch-stream

 ### Sample usage